ezemz97/holbertonschool-low_level_programming/README.md

 * [0x00.
 C - Hello, World](https://github.com/ezedksl/holbertonschool-low_level_programming/tree/master/0x00-hello_world)
 1. > **0-isupper.c** - script that runs a C file through the preprocessor and save the result into another file.
-1. > **1.
-Compiler** - script that compiles a C file but does not link.
+1. > **1-compiler** - script that compiles a C file but does not link.
-1. > **2.
-Assembler** - script that generates the assembly code of a C code and save it in an output file
+1. > **2-assembler** - script that generates the assembly code of a C code and save it in an output file
-1. > **3.
-Name** - script that compiles a C file and creates an executable named cisfun
+1. > **3-name** - script that compiles a C file and creates an executable named cisfun
-1. > **4.
-Hello, puts** - C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+1. > **4-puts.c** - C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
-1. > **5.
-Hello, printf** - C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+1. > **5-printf.c** - C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
-1. > **6.
-Size is not grandeur, and territory does not make a nation** - C program that prints the size of various types on the computer it is compiled and run on.
+1. > **6-size.c** - C program that prints the size of various types on the computer it is compiled and run on.
 1. > **7.
 What happens when you type gcc main.c**
-1. > **8.
-Intel** - script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+1. > **100-intel** - script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
-1. > **9.
-UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity**